St. Mark's College (University of Adelaide): 1980–present

 Women were first admitted to the college in 1982.

-St Mark's spent the closing years of the 20th Century moving towards the completion of its strategic building masterplan, aiming to eventually house a maximum of 250 students.
+St Mark's spent the closing years of the 20th century moving towards the completion of its strategic building masterplan, aiming to eventually house a maximum of 250 students.
 In 1984, the Creswell Flats were renovated.
 In 1988, a computer room was established and in 1989, the "Hawker annexe" was renovated to provide additional accommodation.
 In 1996, a block of flat-style accommodation was erected on the northwestern corner of the college, named New Cain.
 The old cottages Cain and Abel were demolished in 2001 to make way for the New Abel extension, which opened in 2002.
 This complex was extended in 2007 to encompass the Lewis Building, and two new wings named the Mathieson and Wall buildings.
 In 2004 the Allister McLeod Sports Pavilion, a 24-hour gym, was built on the eastern side of the tennis courts.
 In 2015 this was incorporated into the East Wing Building, which also included two floors of student accommodation, an academic centre, and a new multi-level resident car park.

-In 2018, multiple media networks reported allegations of hazing, involving sexual misconduct, at the college as part of a nation-wide investigation into University residential college culture.
+In 2018, multiple media networks reported allegations of hazing, involving sexual misconduct, at the college as part of a nation-wide investigation into university residential college culture.
 In response, St Mark's launched an internal investigation, and subsequently implemented an "Action Plan for Cultural Renewal"., which has included significant reform of governance and accountability structures within the college, and the establishment, or significant strengthening, of educational and training programs for student leaders.

-In 2020 a member of St Mark's College, Dr James Muecke AM, who was in residence from 1982 to 1987, was bestowed with the honour of Australian of the Year for 2020.
-Owing to the generosity of Honorary Fellow Ian Wall AM and Pamela Wall OAM the College also commenced work to add an extra two levels to the College carpark.
+In 2020 a member of St Mark's College, James Muecke, who was in residence from 1982 to 1987, was bestowed with the honour of Australian of the Year for 2020.
+Owing to the generosity of honorary fellow Ian Wall and Pamela Wall, the college also commenced work to add an extra two levels to the college carpark.
 Due to be completed in September 2020, this will increase the total number of parking spaces from 98 to 158.